Robert Rossen: Return to filmmaking

 From 1952 to 1953, Rossen wrote Mambo, trying to repair his finances after almost two years without work following the 1951 HUAC hearing.
-He had to produce the film in Italy, and it was premiered in Italy in 1954 and the USA in 1955.
+He had to produce the film in Italy, and it was premiered in Italy in 1954 and the US in 1955.
 Rossen later said "Mambo was to be for fun only," but he "took it seriously, and it didn't come off."
 Critics dismissed the film.
 However, in 2001, Dorothea Fischer-Hornung concluded that the film achieved more than Rossen and contemporary critics realized.
 The female lead resolves her own conflicts by devoting herself to dance.
 Katherine Dunham's choreography highlights this process; and innovative cinematography intensifies the dance scenes.

 Rossen hoped Alexander the Great (1956) would be a blockbuster, but the majority of the reviews criticized the film for failing to keep the audience's interest.
 However, the review from The New York Times wrote that "its moments of boredom are rare...an overlong but thoughtful and spectacular entertainment."